raspberrypilearning/sunset/en/step_2.md

 --- task ---
 test your code again - the sun should start low, and then rise and fall in a arc shape.
 --- /task ---

+Test the code by pressing the green flag - the sun should follow your mouse movment from side to side